Why Coat Bronze

 The first step was a close inspection and estimate of what the job requires.
 That done, I asked the artist if he had a preferred product for coating his sculpture.
 This is a touchy question because Jim no longer owns this sculpture.
 It was purchased for permanent public display.
 Thus, Jim doesn't really have any say in this, though recent laws give artists some control over their art even after they sell it.

 Nonetheless, any decent conservator wants to know and respect an artist's wishes when reasonable.
-And like most sculptors, Jim prefered wax, but after I presented the wax versus polymer issue, and my experience, Jim decided to try a polymer.
+And like most sculptors, Jim preferred wax, but after I presented the wax versus acrylic issue, Jim changed his mind in favor of Everbrite.

-Polymer is particularly protective in the harsh freeze-thaw weather cycles that we have here in Vermont and throughout New England.
-Acid rain, bird droppings, and pine needles add an extra degree of stress on the surface of metal sculpture.
+Acrylic polymer is particularly protective in the harsh freeze-thaw weather cycles that we have here in Vermont and throughout New England.
+Acid rain, bird droppings, and pine needles add an extra degree of stress on outdoor sculpture.
 Wax lasts only months in these conditions.
-Polymer last years.
+Acrylic polymers last years.

 Next we worked on a perfect shade of satin.
 We painted many small patches right on the sculpture.
 These could be easily removed later.
 Everbrite sent us several small test batches.
 Jim made the final selection.
 We stayed six feet apart throughout to adhere to our state's Covid-19 precautions.
 The final selection turned out to be 1/4 of the usual satin chemical mixture.
 We also tested brush versus wipe.
 The coating takes only 20 minutes to dry to the touch and 60 minutes between coats.
 I called Everbrite and they mixed and shipped our custom request within a day.